 Parallel to the ongoing nature of COVID, the progression and demands of the personal condition are also very uncertain.
 There are no clear signs of resolution, no hints as to my personal longevity nor any probability of recovery.
 Restoring and sustaining meaning is my primary focus.
 Generally, in this atmosphere of official denial, the severity of the infection being downplayed, the most sensible path to recovery is rejected.
 Clinging more desperately to the past and continuing to isolate from the world in its response, the centers of power in America are shutting their eyes to the inevitable.
 We sit on an edge of anxiety and resolve.
 There is so much more at stake now than ever before.

 Even so, in the enveloping pall of personal loneliness and perpetual fragility, how can self-sustaining practices adapt to these circumstances?
 I rarely acknowledge my own fragility.
 I cover it and compensate.
 But it’s always there.
 Where shall I go for equanimity?
-Shifting away from what we what has worked in the past is not an answer.
+Shifting away from what has worked in the past is not an answer.
 Turning to heart-based practice, noticing the appearance of grasping, despair and isolation, not retreating or succumbing, choosing a path of passion, recovering spontaneity and taking refuge in unity and dignity is the path of the present just as it has been in the past.
 Only now, our resolve must be even greater.

 My personal awareness of loss and the general compassion I feel for others are parallel processes.
 What I have personally lost–a measure of freedom, a measure of abandon, the luxury of mindlessness, living with only an abstract comprehension of mortality and an incomplete and muddled notion of agency leave no residue of regret.
 They give way to a renewed and acute sense of the massive inertia of culture, the durability of systems of power, of being only one outlaw among a massive cadre who see the task ahead.